renovatebot/renovate/lib/modules/datasource/generic-json/readme.md

-The `json` datasource allows to gather dependency information from generic endpoints or files.
+The `generic-json` datasource allows to gather dependency information from generic endpoints or files.
 These files or endpoints have to contain or return valid json objects in the following format:

 Minimal supported returned object: